kee-reel/LATEST/README.md

 python3 fill_db.py # Fill database with sample project
 ```

 All set, now we can try to send requests to web server.
+You can check request examples in [/manage/test\_service.sh](/manage/test_service.sh).